aljoschamarkus/Drosophila_larvae_PiVR/README.md

 ## Overview
 > Project to analyse and visualise video data of Drosophila melanogaster behavioural experiments.
 Extracting Basic movement Parameters such as speed and midline offset, as well as Group features such as neighbour distances and encounter Analysis.

----

 ## Project structure

-### package (directory)
-collection of modules relevant for the project
 - `config_parameters` contains relevant parameters: video metadata, Arena size, genotypes, plotting choices, etc.
-- `util_data_processing` contains functions to process the raw data and extract the relevant features.
+- `util_data_preperation` contains functions to process the raw data and extract the relevant features.
-- `util_plotting` contains functions to plot the data.
-### analysis (directory)
-contains the main scripts to analyse the data
-#### analysis_main (subdirectory)
-reads data, calculation of parameters and plotting
 - `MAIN_data_preparation.py` reads the raw data (csv), overlays and scales it and saves it into a multi indexed data frame
-- `MAIN_plot.py` enables selection of options and plots the data
 #### bash (subdirectory)
 contains files for the tracking via `TRex` 2 beta software
 - `bash_execute.py` automates the execution of `TRex` via bash scripts